SMaRtguy381983/App-Store/readme.md

 }
 ```

-#### What this route does:
+  <h4>What this route does:</h4>
   This route will GET all the apps for a specific user and return the results as an array of objects.

 | Method | URL | Link |
 |---|---|---|
 | GET | /api/v1/users/:id/apps | http://localhost:3000/api/v1/users/ae25e5a4-73db-4969-9f6c-acf8246b7faa/apps |  |
-##### The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:
+  <h5>The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:</h5>
 ```
 [
   {